chicks-net/chicks-home/README.md

 * `daily_mysql_backup` is 50% done but hopes to make maintaining remote SQL-level backups easy and efficient
 * *tmux* setup.
 I'm reading an e-book and starting to integrate it into my workflow.
 I've also started [libtmux](https://github.com/chicks-net/libtmux) for automation via tmux.
-* *CLI clock*  I'm proud to be working with tabelspoon on [fun](https://github.com/chicks-net/tablespooon-fun) which includes a sexy console-mode clock which supports multiple time zones and color..

 SUPPORT
 -------

-Feel free to file issues on github or send pull requests.
+Feel free to file [issues](https://github.com/chicks-net/chicks-home/issues) on github or send pull requests.

 I've started friendlier docs at http://chicks-net.github.io/chicks-home/ but since I have to maintain them in HTML instead of markdown they are being thoroughly neglected until I find a better workflow.